-Throughout the data period dissolved oxygen levels ranged from 43.1 to 126.5% saturation and 5.41 to 13.21 mg/l in Americano Creek at its freshwater tributaries and from 20.5 to 122.4% saturation and 2.96 to 12.18 mg/l in the Estero.
-The 5.41 mg/l result at AMC-60 is unusually low for a December measurement, but the condition did not persist during the following two sampling events.
-The super-saturated DO conditions at AMC-80 on 2/23/12 were accompanied by relatively high temperature (the warmest freshwater station) and the presence of algae and aquatic plants.
-This may have been an isolated event, since the lack of high flows has resulted in both low winter baseflow levels and a lack of scour.
+Throughout the data period dissolved oxygen levels ranged from 18.3 to 114.0% saturation and 1.81 to 11.73 mg/l in Americano Creek at its freshwater tributaries.
+The 1.81 mg/l result at AMC-60 is unusually low for a May measurement, and should be watched during subsequent sampling events to see if the condition persists.
+The super-saturated DO conditions at AMC-80, ranging from 104.3 to 114.0 during the sampling period, were accompanied by relatively high temperatures (the warmest freshwater station) and the presence of algae and aquatic plants.
+Again, these conditions do not appear to persist downstream, in fact the next station downstream, AMC-60 had the lowest DO conditions of any site sampled.
 Since the collected measurements were grab samples, this information is not conclusive of the minimum dissolved oxygen conditions, a future monitoring recommendation would be to install continuous DO loggers to capture diurnal and seasonal variations.

+Figures 6, 7: Dissolved Oxygen Measurements

 pH refers to the concentration of hydrogen ions in water and determines the acidity or alkalinity of water.
 Natural pH levels are affected by geology, vegetation, and soil types in the streambed and surrounding the stream, and the availability of carbon dioxide.
 Changes in pH can have critical effects on water chemistry and the biological systems dependent on the aquatic environment.
-For example, the solubility and toxicity of metal compounds and nutrients changes greatly with pH.
+For example, the solubility and toxicity of metal compounds and nutrients changes greatly in relation with pH.